HEGSRR/RPl-Chakraborty-2022/readme.md

-# Reproduction of Chakraborty 2021 analysis of unequal distribution of COVID-19 for people with disabilities
+# Replication of Chakraborty 2021 analysis of unequal distribution of COVID-19 for people with disabilities

 This study is a replication of: